The Hyper-Independence Of a Woman with Too Much Masculine Energy

 • emotional composure

-Research on leadership psychology shows that women adopt agentic behaviors to succeed in male-dominated environments6.
+Research on leadership psychology shows that women adopt agentic behavior to succeed in male-dominated environments (77.

-The adaptation works professionally, but can create internal tension personally.
+The adaptation works professionally but can create personal tension.

 Subscribe to get the latest articles!